klaeufer/environmental-monitoring/README.rst

     gcc HelloWorld.c -o HelloWorld -lphidget21
     sudo ./HelloWorld

 While running the program, plug in the device and see if output appears.
 If no output appears, there is a problem!
-All the issues I've encountered are due to a lack of power.
-Make sure each device has it's own wall outlet.
+All the issues I've encountered are due to a lack of power. **Make sure each powered device has it's own wall outlet.**

 Final Equipment Setup:
 ======================
-A. Raspberry Pi power supply (5V 1A or higher) with USB connection connected directly to wall socket.
+A. Raspberry Pi power supply (5V 1A or higher) with USB connector **plugged directly to wall socket.**
 B. 8GB or greater SD card
 C. USB data cable connecting Raspberry Pi(L) to USB hub(H).
 D. Ethernet port.
 Plug in Ethernet cord from here to modem.
 If using WiFi, leave port empty.
 E. USB data cable connecting Phidgets board(J) to USB hub(H).
-F. Power supply for USB hub (5V 4A for the one in the picture) plugged directly to wall socket.
+F. Power supply for USB hub (5V 4A for the one in the picture) **plugged directly to wall socket.**
-G. Power supply for Phidgets board (12V 2A) plugged directly to wall socket.
+G. Power supply for Phidgets board (12V 2A) **plugged directly to wall socket.**
 H. USB hub
 I. Phidgets sensors
 J. Phidgets IO board